|

 Before

-Here is a drawing from Berni from Arizona.
-It is
+Here is a drawing from

-really well done but lacks value and contrast. |
+but lacks value and contrast.

 After

-After taking my class, she decided to do the same
+After taking my class, she

-drawing again.
-This time, the portrait pops off the page.
-Great job,
+time, the portrait pops off the page.

 Before

-This drawing is from Bryan from Florida.
-He shows a lot of
+from Florida.
+He shows a lot of talent

-talent here but he wanted to learn a more realistic style for his work. |
+here but he wanted to learn a more

 After

-This is after taking one of my workshops.
-He did a great job
+my workshops.
+He did a great job of

-of creating the illusion of his drawing taped to a wooden background. |
+creating the illusion of his drawing taped

-This drawing was done by Steve E. from California before my class. |
+This drawing was done by Steve E. from

-He completed this beautiful cat drawing after. |
+He completed this beautiful cat drawing

-This drawing was done by Dennis from Hawaii. |
+This drawing was done by Dennis from

 This was after one of my 3 day workshops.